DustCar/Unreal-Gaming-Programming-Notes/README.md

 **The input functions that are bounded are the main core of functionality.
 Whatever is placed in those functions will run whenever the input is achieved.**

 *Note: When using the Value parameter in the action functions, Value itself doesn't do much.
-It is a struct and has get methods that you can use to actually get an input action value.*
+It is a struct and has get methods that you can use to actually get an input action value. i.e., Value.Get<FVector2D>() returns a 2D Vector Struct that has X and Y values which can be used to determine that there is input.*

 ---
 ### General notes for writing code for Input Action functions